 This is another modestly sized member of the genus, ordinarily growing 30-50 feet tall.
 But it holds a special place in our hearts, as Bambu Batu, the namesake of our company.
 In India, where it most commonly grows, they refer to the species as Male Bamboo, Solid Bamboo or Calcutta Bamboo.
 But in Indonesia, the Malay name for it is Bambu Batu, which basically means ‘stone bamboo”.

 Like other varieties of Dendrocalamus, this one is extremely strong and hard, which is how it earned its name.
-In drier conditions, the culms are almost solid.
+In drier conditions, the culms grow solid, or nearly solid.
 It is somewhat drought tolerant, but this species prefers a humid, tropical climate.
 The plants have lots of lateral branches, and they flower frequently and sporadically.
 It is widely used for construction and paper making.

 Further reading